 Once you’re feeling inspired, here are 5 tips to eat well at home:

-- Shop smart.
 Look at the meals and snacks on your calendar, choose a menu for each, and make your grocery list.
 Grocery shopping is serious business: you need a plan that gets you in and out as quickly as possible with food that stretches out the time between trips.
 The best shopping plan?
 Make a list.
-Check out our Ultimate No-Hassle Grocery List, which will get you through each section of the store without needing to double back.
+Check out our ultimate no-hassle grocery list, which will get you through each section of the store without needing to double back.

-- Separate food and work.
-Don’t work in your kitchen.
+Avoid working in your kitchen, if possible.
 It’s easy to gaze over your laptop and into a pantry of snacks; it’s also easy to graze when food is close by.
 Eat when it’s time to eat; work when it’s time to work.
 Separating the two activities will help you enjoy eating more and prevent you from snacking unnecessarily out of boredom.
 When you need a break, take a step outside.
 Just 10 minutes of sunshine every day will activate the Vitamin D your body needs.

-- Turn cooking into a household activity.
 As more of us turn to cooking at home, dinners can become a daunting task.
 Research shows, however, that home-cooked meals are more likely to be healthier and that households that regularly eat dinner together reap many positive rewards.
 Involve your housemates in the process: create menus together, set a time to stop working and meet up in the kitchen to cook, or alternate prepping dinner with doing the dishes to share the load.
 Living alone?
-Set up dinner dates and cook the same meal with a friend while videoconferencing.
+Set up dinner dates and cook the same meal with a friend while video conferencing.
 By reframing dinner as a shared experience, you can turn a chore into a way to spend time with those you love.

 Want to learn more about how nutrition can protect your health?
 Register now for the UT Nutrition Institute’s Nutrition Continuing Education Series for lifelong learners and hear the latest science directly from UT’s faculty researchers and experts.